 The IRS limits not only how much you can contribute to a 401(k), but also how long you can keep contributing.
 When you reach retirement age, you must stop putting money into your account and start taking money out.
 The amount you must withdraw each year is called the required minimum distribution, or RMD.

 Exactly when you need to start taking RMDs depends on when you retire.
-If you retire before you’re 70½ years old, you must start taking RMDs from your 401(k) when you reach this age.
-If you’re still working when you reach age 70½, you don’t have to take RMDs until you retire.
+If you retire before you’re 72 years old, you must start taking RMDs from your 401(k) at that point.
+If you’re still working when you reach age 72, you must start taking RMDs on April 1 of the following year.
+(If you were born before July 1, 1949, you must start taking RMDs a bit earlier, on April 1 of the year after you reach age 70½.)

 Advantages of Investing in a 401(k)